Hawkwell House HotelChurch Way, Iffley Village, OXFORD, Oxfordshire OX4 4DZ

 Hawkwell House, in the leafy village of Iffley, is the perfect setting for all occasions.
-There are endless photo opportunities in the mature tree lined gardens, and spacious, well proportioned interiors for your celebrations.
+There are endless photo opportunities in the mature tree lined gardens, and spacious, well proportioned interiors.

-Hawkwell House was originally a nursing home, it was then turned into a Children's home during World War 1, after the War, it was converted into a Hotel.
+Hawkwell House itself was originally a nursing home.
+It was then turned into a Children's Home during World War 1, then after the War was converted into a Hotel.

-Francis Howard Bickerton (1889-1954) was born in Oxford, England, and served as mechanical engineer on Sir Douglas Mawson's Australasian Antarctic Expedition between 1911-1914.
+The famous explorer Francis Howard Bickerton was born here.
+Bickerton (1889-1954) served as mechanical engineer on Sir Douglas Mawson's Australasian Antarctic Expedition between 1911-1914.

 The facilities available in each bedroom include: